PURUSHOTHAM-REDDY-N/EventsHub/README.md

 ---

 ## 🚀 Overview
-**EventsHub** is a powerful open-source framework for building scalable, cross-platform mobile event management applications.
+**EventsHub** is a powerful open-source cross-platform mobile event management applications.
 It combines robust configuration, seamless navigation, and a rich set of reusable components to accelerate development and ensure maintainability.

 ### Why EventsHub?
 This project simplifies mobile app development with: